rdkit/rdkit/Code/MinimalLib/README.md

+# WARNING: CURRENTLY, THIS IS NOT AN OFFICIAL RELEASE OF RDKIT - THIS IS ONLY A PROPOSAL FROM THE PUBLISHER (GitHub user @michelml).
+USE THIS AT YOUR OWN RISK.

 # JavaScript wrappers for the RDKit

 **Note** These wrappers should be considered experimental.
 The API is not yet stable and may change from release to release.